StephanMoeller/zigmkay/README.md

 # When not to choose zigmkay
 - wireless: zigmkay is not planned to be wireless ever.
 - mcu: zigmkay will only support the mcu types that microzig supports.
-- tap: dances: zigmkay does not currently support tap dances - only tap/hold is supported as I don't need tap dances myself.
+- tap dances: only tap/hold is supported as I don't need tap dances myself.
+But might be a future thing.
-- rgb: zigmkay does not have rgb support - however, it could be rather fun to explore good ways this could be supported so this might be a thing in the future - but no promisses
+- rgb: I don't need rgb support myself - however, it could be rather fun to explore good ways this could be supported so this might be a thing in the future - but no promisses

 # Guide
-## Key definitions
-- Transparent key: core.KeyDef.TRANSPARENT
-- None key: core.KeyDef.NONE
-- Tap-only key: core.KeyDef.TAP(keycode)
-- Tap-only key with a modifier applied: core.KeyDef.TAP_WITH_MOD(keycode, .{.left_shift = true})
-- Hold-only for modifier(s): core.KeyDef.HOLD_MOD(.{.left_shift = true})
-- Hold-only for layer shift: core.KeyDef.MO(layer_index)
+(todo)